 - High School Transcript or GED Certificate

-- Eligible for placement in MATH 1215 or higher by placement test OR by transfer credit of a course equivalent to MATH 1215
+- Eligible for placement in MATH 1150 or higher by placement test or by transfer credit of a course equivalent to MATH 1150

 Steps to apply

 - Apply to the nursing program.
 Students must apply for acceptance into the nursing program through the Department of Nurse Education.
-Applications are reviewed November 1st -March 1st.
+Applications are reviewed after February 1st.
 Students who are not accepted must reapply using the same process for admission in the future.

 - Complete your placement tests as well as any additional testing.